subsquid/docs/docs/tutorials/create-a-simple-squid.md

 }
 ```

 Now, let's take the `getTransfers` function.
-Remove it and replace it with this snippet.
+Remove it and replace it with the below snippet.
 As described earlier, this will:

-* extract Event information, differently for each Event (using the `item.name` to distinguish between them)
+* extract Event information in a different manner for each Event (using the `item.name` to distinguish between them)
 * store Event information in a database Model and map it to the `accountId`
 * store the `accountId` in the set of IDs we are collecting